alux444/chat-app/README.md

 This is a fullstack chat app created with ReactJS, styled with MaterialsUI.
 The backend server uses ExpressJS,, SocketIO and Redis for managing user sessions.
 The user database is stored in PostgreSQL.

 # To run locally:
-1. Ensure your device has Redis and Postgres installed.
+1. Ensure your device has Postgres installed.
  - In your postgres database, create these tables:

 CREATE TABLE users (